+Figure 1.
 San Francisco Bay and the surrounding area.
-Lower South Bay is the primary study area, with Coyote Creek and the Guadalupe River as the main tributaries.
+Lower South Bay is the primary study area, with Coyote Creek and the Guadalupe River as the main rivers.
 The regions marked in red are former commercial salt evaporation ponds that are part of the South Bay Salt Pond Restoration Project.
-The Coyote Creek watershed is 205,000 acres, and the Guadalupe River watershed is 109,000 acres.
+Greg can work with SFEI on this figure, if needed.)